Rednal Airfield

 Owner Type: Private, club + RAF (Helicopter Training).

-Rednal Airfield is closed to fixed-wing aircraft.
+Rednal Airfield is closed.

 If you have a general enquiry, or a commercial proposition, or some interesting information about the airfield and its locality, please feel free to get in touch.